flashjaysan/defold-side-scroller-tutorial-from-scratch/README.md

 ## Setting up the background planets

 Now, you'll create two planets *layers*.
-One will be scaled down to simulate depth.
+One will be scaled down to simulate depth with a parallax scrolling.
 Both will slowly move to the left of the screen (at different speeds).
 When they get out of sight, their position is reset to the right of the screen for a neverending scrolling effect.

 ### Adding the planets to the background atlas